neldivad/neldivad.github.io/docs/mastering/1_what_is_mastering.md

 One good way is to do it visually.

 - Load the wave sample for the mix and the reference track into your DAW and check for obvious differences in spectral energy and peaks.
-- If you master's wave ends up looking very close to the reference track, usually it is good enough.
+- If you master's wave ends up looking very close to the reference track, usually it is good enough. [^3]
 - There are cases when master wave and reference wave looks similar, but loudness is different.
 Usually this is a result of a "spectral masking" and "imbalanced EQ, or "upset tonal balance".
 You may not need to make a decision about it [^3].

+[^3]: A visual comparison can help, but **always trust your ears first**.
+If your master sounds balanced and competitive with a reference track, it's usually good enough.

-[^3]: Spectral masking and lack of tonal balance are problems that stem **during mixing stage**, so if its really a problem you should fix them before mastering.
+[^4]: Spectral masking and lack of tonal balance are problems that stem **during mixing stage**, so if its really a problem you should fix them before mastering.
 They can also not be a problem, depending on how you choose to look at it (IE: if that is the sound you are going for).